RMITLibrary/easy_cite/markdown/vancouver.md

 ###### start-subtype-content

-#### In-text citation: paraphrasing
+#### In-text citation: paraphrase

 Paraphrasing is when you use someone else's ideas or research and express them in your own words.
-For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.

 When paraphrasing a book with multiple authors, insert the reference list number for that title as you would for a book with one author: